Skip to main content

 • Term runs December 2026 – December 2030 (4-year term)

-• There are no term limits for serving as a school district board memeber
+• There are no term limits for serving as a school district board member

 Election Details